 “Even today when people introduce me, they say I am that guy who beat Petchmorakot.
 It is surreal when idols become rivals,” Ramazanov says.

-“Babyface Killer” was offered another chance in the Circle just a month later, but he did not hesitate to face Andrew “Maddog” Miller and his reward was a record-breaking 57-second knockout.
+“Babyface Killer” was offered another chance in the Circle just a month later, and he did not hesitate to face Andrew “Maddog” Miller – his reward was a 57-second knockout.

-After a few more thrilling performances, Ramazanov was chosen to compete against “Muay Thai Boy” Zhang Chenglong for the inaugural ONE Bantamweight Kickboxing World Title.
+After a few more thrilling performances, Ramazanov was chosen to compete against “Muay Thai Boy” Zhang Chenglong for the inaugural ONE Bantamweight Kickboxing World Title at ONE: MARK OF GREATNESS in December 2019.

 “This belt brought my name to the public and to a higher phase in sport, to the elite of sportsmen.
 This belt changed my sporting career.